FAQ

 Can I get my donation back once it’s received by NCF?

-Why do I have to make a 3-year commitment to SEEDS?
+Why do you want me to make a 3-year commitment to SEEDS?

 Can I get out of my commitment to SEEDS?

 We hope you will make your commitment with ample thought and prayer, and with as much foresight as you can.
 However, we know that extenuating circumstances occur.
-Should it become necessary to withdraw your pledge, you may submit a letter of resignation to the Leadership Committee via mail or email.
+Should it become necessary to leave SEEDS before your commitment is over, you may submit a letter of resignation to the Leadership Committee via mail or email.
 All we ask is that you join us and/or leave us prayerfully and thoughtfully.

 Absolutely!
 Over and over and over…

-Why are you choosing just two nonprofits to help?
+Why are you choosing just two nonprofits, one international and one local, to help?

-We could spread smaller amounts to more organizations, but our vision is to make a sizeable difference.
+We could spread smaller amounts to more organizations, but our hope is to make a sizeable difference.

 How will you choose the organizations SEEDS gives to?

-Our Leadership Committee will select a group of organizations, some in San Diego and some international, to present to our membership.
+Our Leadership Committee selects a group of organizations, some in San Diego and some international, to present to our membership.
 Members are invited to submit names of nonprofits to us.
-We will organize site visits for those in San Diego and do all the research we can to fully scrutinize all the nonprofits we’re considering and their ability to use the funds we provide.
-Then the entire membership will be supplied with pertinent information SEEDS has accumulated (via email and the internet) and will vote online on the finalists.
+We organize site visits for those in San Diego and do all the research we can to fully scrutinize all the nonprofits we’re considering and their ability to use the funds we provide.
+Then the entire membership will be supplied with all the pertinent information SEEDS has accumulated (via email and the internet) and will vote online for the finalists.
 If there is a tie, the Leadership Committee will break it.

 Also, NCF will further vet the organizations we choose.
 We greatly appreciate that extra level of accountability NCF provides.